How much does it cost to repair roof eaves?

 Roof eaves extend the roof beyond the walls of your home.
-Properly designed and installed they provide shade and divert water away from features of your home that are vulnerable to moisture damage.
-They are made up of the soffit, the underside where the roof meets the home’s siding, and the fascia, which is the foreword facing transition trim that runs along the roof and home’s sides.
-Keeping them in good condition protects your residence from the elements and maintains the structure’s visual curbside appeal.
+When properly designed and installed, they provide shade and divert water away from features of your home that are vulnerable to moisture damage.
+They are made up of the soffit, the underside where the roof meets the home’s siding, and the fascia, the foreword-facing transition trim that runs along the roof and home’s sides.
+Keeping them in good condition protects your residence from the elements and maintains the structure’s curbside appeal.

-The national average cost to repair roof eaves damage runs from $460 to $1,330.
-Most people pay around $900 to have a carpenter repair a 30 linear feet section of the soffit and fascia damaged by moisture or insects.
-At the low end of the spectrum, you will pay $180 to repaint a 30 feet section.
-At the high end of the cost spectrum, you can pay up to $4,100 to inspect and repair rotted eaves.
+The national average cost for repairing eaves and overhang damage costs from $460 to $1,330, with most homeowners paying around $900 to have a carpenter replace a 30 linear foot section of wooden soffit and fascia damaged by moisture or insects.
+This project’s low cost is $180 to replace improperly installed fasteners on a 30 linear foot section.
+The high cost is $9,000 to replace 300 linear feet of wooden rotted eaves.

 |Roof Eaves Repair Cost|

 |National average cost||$900|

 Roof Eaves Repair Cost by by Linear Footage

 Your roof eave repair is typically measured in linear feet because fascia and soffit are measured, sold, and installed in linear feet.
 Many repairs involve removing and replacing sections of these areas or all of them for widespread damage.
 Other repairs may involve repairing small amounts of surface damage along the length of the eave.
 Therefore, most repair costs are measured in linear feet.
 The average cost to repair roof eaves is $6 to $20 a linear foot, depending on the material your eaves are made from and how extensive the damage is.